dboatengg/blogger/README.md

 ## Usage

-The app has the following pages:
+The application has the following pages:

 - **Home:** Represents the landing page.
 It displays a welcome message and some information about the app.
 - **Create Post:** Allows authenticated users to create new posts